conjecepts/conjecepts.github.io/README.md

 ### Ruby Gem Method

-1. Install the theme as a Ruby Gem by adding it to your `Gemfile` like so:
+1. Install the theme as a Ruby Gem by adding it to your `Gemfile` like so

    ```ruby
    gem "minimal-mistakes-jekyll"